sjayawardena/local-multiplayer-meetup/README.md

 ![Screenshot from ui.dev/ am I responsive?](assets/images/validation-etc/project-1-responsive-screenshots.png)

 Welcome!
-North London Multiplayer Meet-up is a site that gives gamers of all ages, skill and interest level all the information they need to attend a regular multi-player video games meet-up - giving them the opportunity to socialise as they play local multiplayer games across a range of different consoles.
+North London Multiplayer Meetup is a site that gives gamers of all ages, skill and interest level all the information they need to attend a regular multiplayer video games meetup - giving them the opportunity to socialise as they play local multiplayer games across a range of different consoles.
 The idea is that it is more like how multiplayer gaming used to be - in-person!
 Rather than over the internet.

 The site is targeted towards would-be in-person gamers who want to socialise and make friends through their interest.
 It will make clear the meetup is for everyone.

-North London Multiplayer Meet-up will be useful for would-be gamers to see when and where they can attend the gaming meet-ups, the rules of the club, they types of consoles and games on offer, as well as information on how much they can expect to pay.
+North London Multiplayer Meetup will be useful for would-be gamers to see when and where they can attend the gaming meet-ups, the rules of the club, they types of consoles and games on offer, as well as information on how much they can expect to pay.

 A live version of the project can be found here: https://sjayawardena.github.io/northlondon-multiplayer-meetup/